UKCloud/documentation/articles/oracle/orcl-how-build-vm.md

 title: How to build an Oracle virtual machine
 description: Shows how to build an Oracle virtual machine with UKCloud for Oracle Software
 services: oracle
-author: Sue Highmoor
+author: shighmoor
-reviewer: fbordacchini
+reviewer: bchallis
-lastreviewed: 15/10/2019
+lastreviewed: 16/11/2021

 toc_rootlink: How To
 toc_sub1: